firalabs/firadmin/README.md

-#Laradmin
+#Firadmin
-##Basic admin panel with login and user controller implementation
+###Basic admin panel with login and user controller implementation